hatari/hatari/readme.txt

 CMake (v2.8 or newer) installation, see http://www.cmake.org/ for details.

-CMake can generate makefiles for various flavours of "Make" (like GNU-Make) and various IDEs like Xcode on Mac OS X. To run CMake, you've got to pass the path to the sources of Hatari as parameter, for example run the following if you are in the topmost directory of the Hatari source tree:
+CMake can generate makefiles for various flavours of "Make" (like GNU-Make) and various IDEs like Xcode on macOS.
+To run CMake, you've got to pass the path to the sources of Hatari as parameter, for example run the following if you are in the topmost directory of the Hatari source tree:
 	cmake .